Testing of Rubber Processability and Dynamic Properties

 Instructor: John Dick and John Sezna

 This two-day course is designed to help rubber professionals such as rubber chemists, engineers, compounders, laboratory and production managers, and associates better understand the various methods available to measure rubber processing, dynamic properties, and the fundamental rheological principles on which these tests are based.
-John Dick will review what specific changes in rubber compound formulations will affect these measured processing properties, as well as the cured dynamic properties.
+How specific changes in rubber compound formulations will affect these measured processing properties, as well as the cured dynamic properties will be discussed.
 The topics of Mooney viscosity and stress relaxation, the ocillating disk rheometer, and the moving die rheometer will be presented.
-The instructor will also discuss the use of the Rubber Process Analyzer to characterize raw rubber, predict downstream processability for mixed stocks, and measure curing characteristics.
+The presentation will include the use of the Rubber Process Analyzer to characterize raw rubber, predict downstream processability for mixed stocks, and measure curing characteristics.
 The use of the capillary rheometer in measuring rubber compounding processability will be reviewed.
 Students are encouraged to bring and discuss their unique processing problems.

 Unit 1 - Fundamental Measurable Properties Affecting Factory Processability